michaelkongg1/raptors_analysis/README.md

 ---

-**Note:** This project was revised to include a proper star-schema data model and DAX measures, replacing an earlier version built on a single flat table.
+**Note:** This project was revised to include a proper star-schema data model ,the flat source tables were restructured into a star schema (dim_team/fact_team_season, dim_players/fact_players) with defined relationships

 ---